Holden Commodore (VH): History

-History
+Powertrains

 The engines were carried over but revisions were made to the 1.9- and 2.85-litre engines to improve fuel economy.
 Gains of 12.5 and 14 percent respectively were made to the city cycle fuel economy figures.

 Mechanical specifications were as before, except for an additional five-speed manual transmission which was an option only (due to the limits of the transmission-box) on the 1.9-litre four-cylinder and 2.85-litre straight six versions.
 A 4142 cc V8 engine (marketed as the 4.2 litre V8) was also available from the beginning.
 This was later complemented by the more powerful 5.0 litre V8.

+In New South Wales, due to more stringent emissions laws the 3.3-litre V8 and 5.0-litre V8 were not able to be optioned with a manual transmission.